plasticine/amaze-pre-commit/README.md

 #### Configure the paths you want to lint in `package.json` in the root of your project

 Each subpath is responsible for configuring it’s formatting.
 The JS project will probably use prettier, and for actually civilised lanuages like Go or Elixir you can just directly use their toolchain — whatever, just don’t pick a tool with lots of options because then you’ll just argue about the options.
+Benevolent dictator tooling 4 lyfe.

 Anyway, basically all that `script/format` does is change path into the subdir and runs the command you gave it.